-Employees can apply to receive WorkSafeBC benefits if a workplace injury causes them to be absent from work:
+Employees may be eligible to receive WorkSafeBC benefits if a workplace injury requires medical attention and/or causes them to be absent from work:

-- If the employee loses time from work and/or seeks medical attention, to comply with legislation, incidents and injuries must be reported using the Employer’s Report of Injury or Occupational Disease (Form 7) within three business days of either the occurrence of the incident or when you first became aware of the injury.
-The payroll information will be completed and forwarded to WorkSafeBC on your behalf
+- If the employee loses time from work and/or seeks medical attention, incidents and injuries must be reported using the Safety Incident Reporting Portal (Form 7) within 3 business days of either the occurrence of the incident or when you first became aware of the injury

-- If the employee does not seek medical attention and does not lose time from work, Complete the Employer’s Report of Injury or Occupational Disease (Form 7) and keep it on file instead of submitting it.
-It will serve as record if a claim is made at a later date
+- If the employee does not seek medical attention and does not lose time from work, complete the Safety Incident Reporting Portal (Form 7) and submit it using the classification 'first aid only'.
+This will serve as a record should a claim be made at a later date

 - Changes to Section 5.1 of the Workers Compensation Act have expanded the scope of how mental disorders relating to the workplace may be accepted.
 Learn more about workplace mental disorders

-If you are a supervisor who receives a claim that alleges bullying or harassment
+If you are a supervisor who is informed of a claim that alleges bullying or harassment:

 - It's imperative you ensure an investigation into the bullying or harassment is initiated.
 Learn more about addressing bullying